The Ultimate Guide to Mastering Email Deliverability

 Email Deliverability: Who’s Involved?

-It takes three parties to get an email into a customer’s inbox: the senders (i.e. the business that’s sending the email), the gateways (the companies that make it possible to send an email), and the recipients (i.e. the customer).
+It takes three parties to get an email into a customer’s inbox: the senders (i.e. the business that’s sending the email), the gateways (the companies that make it possible to send an email), and the recipients (the customer).
+There's more to the technical side of things with formats and protocols, but to understand email deliverability you need to start with the fundamentals.

 Broadly speaking, we can put email senders into three categories: legitimate email senders, email certification providers, and spammers.